2026 United States House of Representatives elections in Virginia: District 4

 The 4th district takes in the city of Richmond and portions of Southside Virginia following Interstate 95.
 Within the district are the cities of Colonial Heights, Emporia, Hopewell, and Petersburg.
 The incumbent is Democrat Jennifer McClellan who was re-elected with 67.3% of the vote in 2024.

+Election background

+Congresswoman McClellan represents a safe Democratic seat and is not expected to face a serious challenge from Republicans or independents.